ebellocchia/py_crypto_hd_wallet/README.md

     # After generated, you can check if the wallet is watch-only with the IsWatchOnly method
     is_wo = hd_wallet.IsWatchOnly()

+In case of invalid parameters, a *ValueError* exception will be raised.

 ### Getting wallet data

 After keys and addresses were generated, you can:
 - Get the whole data as dictionary:

         # Get wallet data as a dictionary